intel/CommsPowerManagement/pwr.md

 frequency of the uncore, frequency profiles can be set to achieve desired performance, as well as that capabilities of a CPU can be obtained and its frequency and power consumption stats monitored.
 The library will provide a list of core and/or CPU objects whose attributes can be modified and committed to make changes on the CPU.

+# Prerequisites

+The module requires that hardware P-States are enabled in the BIOS and the intel_pstate performance scaling driver is used in the kernel.
+Specific features of the module can only be utilized as long as the underlying hardware/software has that capability.
+Minimum requirements for these features are as follows:

+* Intel(R) Speed Select Technology - Base Frequency (SST-BF): requires Linux kernel v5.1 or later, and a supported CPU (such as Intel(R) Xeon 6230N)

 # Installation

 The module can be installed with pip using the following command: